-- render Professional Services. - 7.2.2 Except as indicated in 7.2.3.ii, The Client and/or Intended User must be identified by name in the Report. - 7.2.2.i.
-Terms including: "To be determined", "To be confirmed", "John Doe and his lenders", "Lender ABC and its subsidiaries", "John Smith and his assignees" are not acceptable. - 7.2.2.ii.
-The use of vague or undefined Client and/or Intended User names and/or Client and/or Intended User types is not permitted. - 7.2.3 The Client/Member relationship lasts at least until the completion of the Intended Use of the original Report, or release from the Client is granted. - 7.2.3.i.
-A party receiving a copy of a Report does not become an Intended User or Client unless authorized, and clearly identified by name and in writing, by the Member and the Client. - 7.2.3.ii.
-Where a Report is prepared by the Member for consideration by a tribunal or court, such as assisting in resolving a formal dispute, an Intended User, including: a judge, mediator, arbitrator, or other trier of fact does not need to be identified by name.
+- 7.2.1 The Client is the individual or organization for whom the Member renders or agrees to render Professional Services. - 7.2.2 Except as indicated in 7.2.3.ii, The Client and/or Intended User must be identified by name in the Report. - 7.2.2.i.
+Terms including: "To be determined", "To be confirmed", "John Doe and his lenders", "Lender ABC and its subsidiaries", "Jane Smith and her assignees" are not acceptable. - 7.2.2.ii.The use of vague or undefined Client or Intended User names and Client or Intended User types is not permitted. - 7.2.3 The Client/Member relationship lasts at least until the completion of the Intended Use of the original Report, or until release from the Client is granted. - 7.2.3.i.
+A party receiving a copy of a Report does not become an Intended User or Client unless authorized and identified by name and in writing, by the Member and the Client. - 7.2.3.ii.Where a Report is prepared by the Member for consideration by a tribunal or court, an Intended User, including a judge, mediator, arbitrator, or other trier of fact, does not need to be identified by name.

-7.3 Intended Use [see 3.34, 6.2.2]
+7.3 Intended Use [see 3.36, 6.2.2]

-- 7.3.1 Before accepting an Assignment, a Member must communicate with the Client to identify and consider the Client's Intended Use in order to: - 7.3.1.i. properly define the problem under study; and - 7.3.1.ii. understand the development and reporting responsibilities of the Assignment. - 7.3.2 The Intended Use of the opinions and conclusions, as established with the Client, must be stated in a Report. - 7.3.2.i.
+- 7.3.1 Before accepting an Assignment, a Member must communicate with the Client to identify and consider the Client's Intended Use in order to: - 7.3.1.i. properly define the problem under study; and - 7.3.1.ii.understand their development and reporting responsibilities for the Assignment. - 7.3.2 The Intended Use of the opinions and conclusions, as established with the Client, must be stated in a Report. - 7.3.2.i.
 The use of vague or undefined Intended Use types is not permitted.